Connecting Personal Computers @ Lehigh

 During the School Year

-If, during the school year, a student has a computer problem or question, assistance is available from the STAR Services Program.
-To obtain assistance a student simply needs to request help using the online request form on the STAR Web site, or visit the STAR Desk in room 181 of the Computing Center.
+If, during the school year, a student has a computer problem or question, assistance is available from the STARS Team.
+To obtain assistance a student simply needs to request help using the online request form on the STARS Web site, or visit the STARS Desk on the main floor of the EWFM Library.

 Questions About STARS